showlab/UniRL/README.md

 <br/>

 ## TODO
-- [X] Release the inference code.
+- [X] Release the inference code of T2I.
+- [ ] Release the inference code of MMU.
+- [ ] Release the training code of SFT.
-- [ ] Release the training code.
+- [ ] Release the training code of GRPO.

 ## Hugging Face models

+The UniRL checkpoints can be found on [Hugging Face](https://huggingface.co/benzweijia/UniRL):

-The Show-o checkpoints can be found on [Hugging Face](https://huggingface.co/benzweijia/UniRL):
+The original Show-o checkpoints can be found on [Hugging Face](https://huggingface.co/showlab/show-o-512x512):

 ## Getting Started
 First, set up the environment: